 Dientamoeba fragilis is a protozoan parasite.

-It frequently comes hand in hand with our less than friendly bug, Blastocystis hominis.
+It frequently comes hand in hand with another bug known as Blastocystis hominis.

 As a human parasite goes it is reasonably prevalent with estimates of infection ranging from 0.4% to 42%.
 The interesting thing to note, especially when compared to other protozoan parasites, is the infection rate in developed countries.